 Behaviors of a person speak a lot louder than words as it is very hard to change your behaviors on the spot, unlike prepared answers, which are easy to remember and be prepared for.
 Behaviors will take time to practice, make a much bigger impact and its important to know what behaviors work well in an interview so you can practice them in advance and learn the techniques as habits.
 In fact, many of these behaviors are great to have for general business interactions, not just interviews so they are well worth learning.

 It seems I have an amusing story on just about every one of these items where someone does very poorly in an interview and it shows clearly their lack of preparation and/or poor behavior habits.
-So, I hope you learn something from this list, get in a Paramount Limousine and have that job; it was fun to make and highlight the things I’ve seen and now look for in the interview process and I truly hope they help you in some way.
+So, I hope you learn something from this list, it was fun to make and highlight the things I’ve seen and now look for in the interview process and I truly hope they help you in some way.
 Please add your own ideas in comments, add a story about one of these or any remark about interviewing behaviors.

 Interview Tips – Prepare for a Good First Impression

 - Be clean shaven or at least freshly trimmed